Reuvi/notVsCode/README.md

 \-Ctrl-N to search.

+\-ESC used to exit the editorPrompt in most scenarios.

 \-Arrow Up, Down, Left, Right to move around cursor.

 \-Pg-Up (and Mac varients) to bring cursor to top of prev page (or top of first page).